alexjasson/templechess/README.md

       makeQueensideCastling...
     }
   }
-- The relevant bits of a white pawn on the 4th rank would be the 3 bits in front of it and the 8 bits on the back rank (for enPassant).
-However the 8 bits on the backrank need only be a power set where each set has cardinality 1 or empty.
-So we have 3^2 * 9 = 72 maximum possible 'occupancy' sets for any given pawn.
-We will need some function to generate subsets of maximum cardinality 1, since currently we only generate all subsets.
-That means the pawns lookup table will take up 72 * 64 * 2 * 8 = ~74KB.
 - Note that PEXT bitboards are slower if the CPU does not support the PEXT instruction.
 Should print a warning when compiling if the users CPU doesn't support the PEXT instruction.
 - Consider passing a more generic function to treeSearch.
 Could make the argument of the